aduyinuo/CodeCode/SlideWindow.md

 `map.containsKey()`

 ## Best Practices

 - Better to update maximum as the final step of a `for` loop.
 - Keep track of last appearance index or times of appearances
 - Shrink by jumping or moving slowly one step at a time
+- Identify if there's a `continuous` requirement on subarray or substring
+  - e.g. Cotaining a permutation of string doesn't means the permutation has to be continuous.
+It's also acceptable to have the characters of pattern string scattered.
+- `matchCnt`

 ## Mistakes